Yarra Me School 2019

 Picture

-Policy is to ensure schools support Lesbian, Gay, Bisexual, Trans and gender diverse, Intersex, and Queer and questioning (LGBTIQ) students.
+The purpose of the policy is to ensure schools support Lesbian, Gay, Bisexual, Trans and gender diverse, Intersex, and Queer and questioning (LGBTIQ) students.
+The 'Resources' tab can be found on the Policy page.

 Trans Gender Victoria